oceanprotocol/react/README.md

 From a clean `main` branch you can run any release task bumping the version accordingly based on semantic versioning:

-- To bump a patch version: `npm run release`
+- To bump a patch version: `yarn run release`
-- To bump a minor version: `npm run release -- minor`
+- To bump a minor version: `yarn run release -- minor`
-- To bump a major version: `npm run release -- major`
+- To bump a major version: `yarn run release -- major`

 Every task does the following: